Mr Cabins is Here to Help...

-Before you can start building or enjoying your dream container home, securing council approval is a crucial first step.
+Before you can start building or enjoying your dream modular home, securing council approval is a crucial first step.
 Without it, you risk wasting money, delays or being forced to change or remove your build altogether.

-Understanding council approval for container homes
+Understanding council approval for modular homes

 Before a container home can be installed, it must meet local council requirements to ensure it’s safe, legal and suitable for the property.
 Approval confirms that the home complies with planning regulations, building standards and land-use rules.

-That’s why Mr Cabins takes care of the whole council approval process in-house — so it’s handled smoothly from start to finish by the same team bringing your dream container home to life.
+That’s why Mr Cabins takes care of the whole council approval process in-house, so it’s handled smoothly from start to finish by the same team bringing your dream container home to life.
 With a 100% success rate, we’re proven experts in navigating the regulations that often trip others up.
-And since we’re one of the few companies who can actually get approval for portable dwellings, you can relax knowing what you’re building is compliant in Australia.

 The risks of non-compliant builds